"We thought it was a bog-standard chicken until it started breathing fire."

 Something very cold trickled down the back of Harry's neck; for a moment he thought someone was putting a Disillusionment Charm on him again...

 Every few seconds a witch or wizard would emerge from one of the left-hand fireplaces with a soft whoosh; on the right-hand side, short queues of wizards were forming before each fireplace, waiting to depart.

 Visitor to the Ministry, you are required to submit to a search and present your wand for registration at the security desk, which is located at the far end of the Atrium.

 Not surprisingly, visitors to the Ministry of Magic must register their wands upon arrival.
-However, as we learned in QA, wizarding folk have for centuries had the right to keep their wands on them at all times, so even the Ministry of Magic's security does not have the right to confiscate a visitor's wand upon arrival.
+However, as we learned in Quidditch Through the Ages, wizarding folk have for centuries had the right to keep their wands on them at all times, so even the Ministry of Magic's security does not have the right to confiscate a visitor's wand upon arrival.